kilowhat/kilowhat.net/_extensions/wordpress.md

 It must be an admin user.

-The user will be used as the actor of all actions performed by Wordpress, but is mostly visible in two locations only: they will be set as discussion authors, and will be shown as the ones renaming the discussion title if the name changes.
+The user will be used as the actor of all actions performed by WordPress, but is mostly visible in two locations only: they will be set as discussion authors, and will be shown as the ones renaming the discussion title if the name changes.

 ### Enable SSO integration